-Table 3-1.
-Agency Roles and Responsibilities Agency Agency Designation Roles and Responsibilities ADOT Local Sponsor Serves as project sponsor.
+Agency Agency Designation Roles and Responsibilities ADOT Local Sponsor Serves as project sponsor.
 Share in the responsibility to manage the coordination process, prepare the Tier 1 EIS, and provide opportunities for public and participating/cooperating agency involvement.
-FHWA and FTA Cooperating Participate early in the NEPA process.
+FHWA and FTA Cooperating Participate early in the NEPA process and provide comments and guidance so that the Tier 1 EIS satisfies their agency requirements.
 Participate in developing the purpose and need and alternatives and in the scoping process.
-Develop information and analysis/ provides staff support, participate in public involvement activities; review draft environmental documents, and provide comments.
+Develop information and analysis/ provide staff support, participate in public involvement activities; review draft environmental documents, and provide comments.
 Other Federal, State, Regional and Local Agencies Participating Participate in developing the purpose and need and alternatives and identify potential impacts during scoping and the Draft Tier 1 EIS.